metaseed/pwsh/doc/pwsh.tips.md

 \App\wiztree_4_10_portable\WizTree64.exe

 > note: we can not use `gi`, `gi M:\app\wiztree_4_10_portable\size.exe|fl`, the`Target` property is empty,
-> because window does not trace the oder of the file name creation to the content, and it's two file names to same data on disk.
+> because for hardlink, window does not trace the oder of the file name creation to the content, and it's two file names to same data on disk.